 In Medesk, you can set up a booking page for online consultations in the same way you would use it for other services.
 You can create a service called, for example, "Video Consultation with GP" so that anyone who needs this service is able to book online.
 Patients can choose a time slot to book with their preferred doctor or with whoever is available at that time.

 Medesk includes telemedicine tools you can use to connect with your patients by video straight from the platform.
-You can turn any of your booked appointments into an online consultation simply by clicking a button.
+Because HIPAA compliance is non-negotiable, ensure that whatever video platform you choose fully meets federal privacy and security standards.

 As the consultation will be held virtually, it is more important than ever to collect as much information about the patient as possible in advance.
-That’s why you should add some mandatory questions for the patient to answer at the time of booking online.
-Whenever your automatic reminders go out to patients, you should make sure that they contain all the information required for the recipient to access their virtual consultation.
-For example, you will want to add a link that allows the patient to click and connect with their doctor via video.
+Add mandatory questions for the patient to answer at the time of booking online.
+Whenever your automatic reminders go out to patients, make sure they contain all the information required to access their virtual consultation.

 How will payment for services be handled?